 - Campervans, Caravans, sleep in vans and trailer tents must have a live-in vehicle ticket.
 All live-in vehicles will be in a separate field.
 Please note: this is not in Emperors Fields.
 Pitches are 7m x 7m maximum.
 If you are bringing a larger vehicle than the allocated space per pitch you will need an extra live-in vehicle pass.

-- All additional camping tickets for Emperors Fields, The Lodge and Live in vehicles are limited and must be purchased in advance through Ticketline.
+- All additional camping tickets for Emperors Fields, The Deer Lodge and Live in vehicles are all now sold out.

 - Please do not bring any gazebos with you – we just don’t have the space!